bryantigwebuike/css_animation_mario_driving/README.md

 ### CSS Animation(movement).

-Built a static webpage to practice css animations with focus on the displacement of elements from one point to another on the user interface.
+Built a static webpage to practice css animation with focus on the displacement of elements from one point to another on the user interface.